|Boise State University||Boise||Idaho|

 - Bellevue University, Bellevue, Nebraska

-- Benedictine University at Mesa, Mesa, Arizona
+- Benedictine University, Mesa, Arizona

 - Brescia University, Owensboro, Kentucky